JOHS Music Newsletter

 1. Open a chrome browser and visit: https: https://admin.smartmusic.com/join

 2. When prompted for a class code, please enter:

 3. Now you have access to 1000s of pieces of music for all instruments!

-Last week we focused on staff construction, but this week we are focusing on ear training.
-Yay!!!!
+Last week we focused on keyboard ear training, but this week we are focusing on note ear training without a keyboard.

-Go to https://www.musictheory.net/exercises - click on "keyboard ear training" under the "ear training" section.
-Before starting these exercises, click the gear in the upper right hand corner of the screen and be sure the "reference note" is turned on in setting.
+Go to https://www.musictheory.net/exercises - click on "note ear training" under the "ear training" section.
+Before starting these exercises, click the gear in the upper right hand corner of the screen and be sure the "reference note" is turned on in settings.

 Interested in creating your own music? www.musescore.com is a great free resource to start exploring composition.
 It takes some time to learn how to use the program, but once you do, utilize your theory skills and try to create a melody for your instrument!

 GarageBand is also a very user friendly and fun way to create your own music, and it's free for all mac users.
 Check out this online beginners tutorial then dig in!
 Soundation is a good alternative if you do not have a mac, and you can sign up for a free account here.